 If you work in a noisy office or environment and need to concentrate without distraction, use a pair of active noise-canceling headphones.
 They will literally change your life.
 You can enjoy long-haul flights, you can work in bustling offices, and the big plus is that people at work are less likely to disturb you with questions or conversation when you are wearing them.

-I own a pair of Bose QC Active Noise Cancelling Headphones that are so good that you do not even need to play music to block out the sound.
-Simply switch them on to listen to pure silence.
+I own a pair of Bose QC Active Noise Cancelling Headphones that are so good that you do not need to play music to block the sound.
+Switch them on to listen to pure silence.

-Check out the best Active Noise Cancelling Headphone on Amazon.com.
+Check out the best Active Noise Cancelling Headphones on Amazon.com.

 Lightweight Sports Bluetooth Headphones

-I actually have these headphones.
-They are cheap ($30), lightweight and last for 12 hours of playback and phone calls.
+I have these headphones.
+They are cheap ($30), lightweight, and last 12 hours of playback and phone calls.

-I do not like the in-ear headphones because they stop external noise and hurt the inner ear after extended usage.
+I don’t like the in-ear headphones because they stop external noise and hurt the inner ear after extended usage.

 8. Turn Off Social Media Notifications

-Every social media company, every app development company, and every website competes for your eyeballs and your attention.
-Your eyeballs mean advertising revenue, your attention means website traffic and sales.
+Every social media company, app development company, and website competes for your attention and eyeballs.
+Your eyeballs mean advertising revenue and your attention means website traffic and sales.

 Distraction is the enemy of productivity